AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 ## Class 11

 - [ ] *What's the difference between dependencies, devDependencies and peerDependencies in an npm package.json file?*
-- [ ] *What is stream and what are the types of streams available in Node.js?*
+- [ ] *What is a stream and what are the types of streams available in Node.js?*

 ## Class 12